DIAGNOSE FORTIGATE HIGH CPU PROBLEM

 Memory usage (%)

 While the command is running, you can sort the process list.
-By default, it is sorted by CPU usage.
+By default,

 • Shift + P: Sort by CPU usage.